monktastic/hackmd/spirituality/nonduality.md

 There are various ways to break the Mahayana path into stages of realization, but we will focus on three common stages:

 1. "I AM": The practitioner realizes that consciousness—her true identity—is primordial and untouchable by its passing contents.
-2. Nonduality: She realizes that the contents are actually made of consciousness too.
+2. True Self / Godhead: She realizes that the contents are actually made of consciousness too.
 (This is the Perennial Philosophy.)
 3. No self / groundlessness: The container / contents duality collapses; consciousness does not transcend its "contents" but _is_ precisely them.
 The permanent background is seen to be an illusion—the most compelling one of all—leaving no stable reference point for identity to crystallize around.

 As we shall see, even within Buddhism, some teachers and lineages seem to top at stage one or two.